lal1020/pdfbox-ais-client/docs/pades-long-term-validation.md

   the Validation Data is not available online anymore

 ## AIS client support for PAdES LTV
-For the moment, this AIS client library is not yet ready to support PAdES LTV signatures.
-We are working on this and expect full support in the close future.
+In the meantime the AIS Client supports PAdES LTV.

 ## How to issue PAdES LTV signatures with Swisscom's All-In Signing Service
 When using the Swisscom AIS service directly, via the exposed REST API, the following steps must be taken to ensure support